Affiliated Managers Group (AMG)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-11. Key Takeaways from Affiliated Managers Group’s Q3 Results
+11. Key Takeaways from Affiliated Managers Group’s Q4 Results

-We enjoyed seeing Affiliated Managers Group beat analysts’ AUM expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its revenue slightly missed.
-Overall, this quarter was mixed.
-The stock traded up 1.7% to $242.10 immediately following the results.
+It was good to see Affiliated Managers Group beat analysts’ EPS expectations this quarter.
+On the other hand, its revenue missed.
+Zooming out, we think this was a mixed quarter.
+The stock traded up 2.4% to $315.34 immediately following the results.

 12. Is Now The Time To Buy Affiliated Managers Group?

-Affiliated Managers Group’s business quality ultimately falls short of our standards.
-First off, its revenue growth was weak over the last five years.
-And while Affiliated Managers Group’s expanding pre-tax profit margin shows the business has become more efficient, its AUM growth was weak over the last five years.
+There are some bright spots in Affiliated Managers Group’s fundamentals, but its business quality ultimately falls short.
+Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
+And while Affiliated Managers Group’s AUM growth was weak over the last five years, its expanding pre-tax profit margin shows the business has become more efficient.

-Affiliated Managers Group’s P/E ratio based on the next 12 months is 9.1x.
-While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're fairly confident there are better investments elsewhere.
+Affiliated Managers Group’s P/E ratio based on the next 12 months is 10.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.